-- Land uses incompatible with the operation of a confined feeding operation shall not be supported when proposed within the minimum distance of separation of the confined feeding operation. - A confined feeding operation, including its minimum distance of separation, should not be located within the boundary or notification zone of any intermunicipal development plan, statutory planning area, hamlet, residential area, institutional use, or federal, provincial, or municipal park or recreation area.
+- Land uses incompatible with the operation of a confined feeding operation shall not be supported when proposed within the minimum distance of separation of the confined feeding operation. - A confined feeding operation, including its minimum distance of separation, should shall not be located within the boundary or notification zone of any intermunicipal development plan adopted with a neighbouring urban municipality, or any statutory planning area, hamlet, residential area, institutional use, or federal, provincial, or municipal park or recreation area.